-6. This gives the speed time curve of the car, Fig. 34. with acceleration on the motor curve and with maximum values of acceleration and braking 2, the coasting value one-quarter; that is, the same as I, and I is shown in dotted lines in the same figure.
+6. This gives the speed-time curve of the car, Fig. 34, with acceleration on the motor curve and with maximum values of acceleration and braking 2, the coasting value one-quarter; that is, the same as r, and r is shown in dotted lines in the same figure.
 The acceleration is constant, on the rheostat, from A to M; at M the rheostat is cut out, and the acceleration continues on the motor curve, at a gradually decreasing rate, until at C the power is shut off and the car coasts until the brakes are applied.
-The area A M C D B, representing the distance between the stations, is the same as in I; the operation efficiency is somewhat lower, but the total current consumption, as shown by the curves of current, shown together with the speed time curves, is much less, and the power consumption therefore is less; that is, the total efficiency is higher.
+The area AMCDB, representing the distance between the stations, is the same as in r; the operation efficiency is somewhat lower, but the total current consumption, as shown by the curves of current, shown together with the speed-time curves, is much less, and the power consumption, therefore, is less; that is, the total efficiency is higher.